If you follow me on any social media you’ll know already that I am now the besotted owner of a dog called Stanley.

 I’ve always been a ‘dog person‘ but renting an apartment & proudly courting a decent social life are generally not factors indicative of a dog owner so, how did we do it?
 More importantly how are we doing it day to do?
 Read on to find out.

-Having grown up with dogs I understood the massive responsibility that taking on a dog is… I also understood that this responsibility exclusively befell my parents while I happily enjoyed days of care-free playing with a dog that someone else walked/fed/toileted them.
+Having grown up with dogs I understood the massive responsibility that taking on a dog is… I also understood that this responsibility exclusively befell my parents while I happily enjoyed days of care-free playing with a dog while someone else walked/fed/toileted them.

 In an attempt to placate Sean’s pleas which had gone from whispers to near-deafening in that 18 months I agreed to drive up to the DSPCA for ‘a look around’ with no genuine intention of actually getting a dog… not because I didn’t want one but simply thinking it wasn’t possible until we’d bought a house of our own.